 Hello!
 You've found my very first recipe blog post, though it may not look like it.
-These photos got a much-needed makeover in September 2016.
-Scroll down to see what they originally looked like (if you dare).
+These photos got a much-needed makeover in September 2016, with additional step-by-step photos added in September 2023.
+Scroll down to see an original photo from October 2013.

 Is there a relationship more alluring than the one between bloggers and pumpkin?